ssloth1/kanbas-react-web-app/README.md

 - **Bootstrap**: CSS framework for responsive design.

 ## Acknowledgements

-Special thanks to the course instructors and fellow students for their support and collaboration on this project.
+Special thanks to Dr. Jose Annunziato for sample code, starter code, and the teaching assistants.